Linear regression and its inference on noisy network-linked data: Small projection perturbation under random network models

 Another example is the degree-corrected block model (DCBM) proposed by \cite{karrer2011stochastic}, which generalizes the SBM by allowing the degree heterogeneity of the nodes.
 Specifically, in addition to the SBM parameters, the model has a degree parameter $\nu \in \bR^n$ such that $P_{ij} = \nu_i\nu_jB_{g_ig_j}$.
 Notice that $\nu_i$ is only identifiable up to a scale so additional constraints are needed.
 The following simplified assumption is made about it.

 \begin{ass}[Identifiability of degree parameter] Assume $\sum_{g_i = k}\nu_i = n_k$ and there exists a constant $\zeta$ such that $1/\zeta \le \nu_i \le \zeta$. \end{ass}

 Notice that under Assumptions~\ref{ass:SBM} and \ref{ass:DCBM}, both the SBM and DCBM satisfy Assumption~\ref{ass:eigen-gap} with $d = n\kappa_n$.
 In particular, under the SBM, the subspace of the $K$ leading eigenvectors of $P$ has the same component for all nodes within the same community.
 Therefore, the model under the SBM reduces to a linear regression model with fixed group effects according to communities.
+The following assumption is further made for the two models.